Virasoro constraints on moduli of sheaves and vertex algebras: Vertex operator algebra

 \begin{theorem}[{\cite[Corollary 4.5]{Ka98}}] Let $a^1,\cdots, a^n\in V_{\bullet}$ be a finite collection of elements and $k_1,\dots,k_n\in \BZ_{\geq 0}$, then a general field can be described as

 \end{theorem} To get \eqref{Eq: translationu} simply use $Ta = a_{(-2)}\ket{0}$ and compare the coefficients on both sides.

 We now recall the definition of an additional structure on vertex algebras called a conformal element or conformal vector.
-They induce a vertex algebra homomorphism from the Virasoro vertex algebra to $V_\bullet$, and in this paper give rise to a compact way to summarize all the information contained in geometric Virasoro constraints. \begin{definition} A \textit{conformal element} $\omega$ on a vertex algebra $V_\bullet$ is an element of $V_4$ such that its associated fields $L_n=\omega_{(n+1)}$, defined by
+They induce a homomorphism from the Virasoro vertex algebra to the given vertex algebra.
+As we will see in Section \ref{sec: VOA from sheaf theory}, conformal element in the setting of Joyce's vertex algebra gives rise to a compact way to summarize all the information contained in the Virasoro constraints. \begin{definition} A \textit{conformal element} $\omega$ on a vertex algebra $V_\bullet$ is an element of $V_4$ such that its associated fields $L_n=\omega_{(n+1)}$, defined by

 satisfy \begin{enumerate} \item the Virasoro bracket

 where $C\in \BC$ is a constant called the \textit{central charge} of $\omega$, \item $L_{-1} = T\,,$ \item and $L_0$ is diagonalizable. \end{enumerate}